Complex Access Control Governance in Snowflake with Privacera

 Consider a large organization with several operating companies: a parent entity, a manufacturing division, a consulting company, and a recently acquired industrial software company.

 The parent organization maintains a data warehouse for internal financial and budgeting use.
 They would like to migrate it to Snowflake and make some data available to the operating companies for their own planning and analysis.
-However, their internal controls and policies prohibit certain data from existing in the cloud without at-rest encryption at a field level, and managing access for users across the parent company and all three operating companies is complex and risky.
+However, their internal controls and policies prohibit certain cloud data without at-rest encryption at a field level, and managing access for users across the parent company and all three operating companies is complex and risky.

-With Privacera, all four entities can meet their needs, ensuring a secure migration and improving appropriate, transparent reuse of data where appropriate:
+With Privacera and Snowflake access control, all four entities can meet their needs, ensuring a secure migration and improving appropriate, transparent reuse of data where appropriate:

 • Encrypting data at rest prior to migration to Snowflake